TarunSankhayan/TarunSankhayan/README.md

 If an idea pops into my head,chances are i'll build it and ship it.

-🔍EXPLORING THE DEPTHS OF:                                                                            🔧 TECH & TOOLS I MESS WITH:
+🔍EXPLORING THE DEPTHS OF:

-🐍 Python                                                                                              *   Python,C/C++
+* 🐍 Python

-🧠 Language Models & Neural Networks                                                                   *   Pytorch/TensorFlow
+* 🧠 Language Models & Neural Networks

+* 🌐 Computer Networks

+* ⚙️ Low-Level Programming

+* 🏗️ System Architectures

+🔧 TECH & TOOLS I MESS WITH:

+*   Python,C/C++

+*   Pytorch/TensorFlow

-🌐 Computer Networks                                                                                   *   Networking fundamentals & protocols
+*   Netwroking fundamentals & protocols

-⚙️ Low-Level Programming                                                                               *   System programming & architecture
+*   System programing & architecture

-🏗️ System Architectures                                                                                *   Linux systems
+*   Linux systems

-FUN FACTS:
+💡 FUN FACTS:
-*My GPU probably hates me but we’re in a long-term relationship.
+* My GPU probably hates me but we’re in a long-term relationship.
-*I judge programming languages by their error messages.
+* I judge programming languages by their error messages.

 📫 CONNECT:
 Feel free to check out my repos or drop a star if something interests you.